eltonjrv/eltonjrv.github.io/README.md

 a) Illumina overhang adapter sequence (For_i5 and Rev_i7) on the 1st round of amplifications, and
 b) iNEXT barcodes (For_A-H - Rev_1-12) on the 2nd round.
 For more details on this approach, please refer to [Faircloth & Glenn, 2012 - PLoS One](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0042543).
-##### If you have not adopted this approach and have all your fastq files already demultiplexed, please go straight to topic 2.
+>NOTE: If you have not adopted this approach and have all your fastq files already demultiplexed, please go straight to topic 2.

 ## 1.1 Debarcoding with QIIME1 tools
 ##### Please refer to http://qiime.org/install/install.html for instructions on how to install QIIME1
 Creating a project parent directory for the whole analysis: